-Often our kids hobbies become our hobbies.
-With all the time our kids activities take up we often have little time for our own interests.
+Often our kid’s hobbies become our hobbies.
+With all the time our kid’s activities take up we often have little time for our own interests.
 Having a hobby allows you to do something that gives you joy.
-Not that are kids don’t give us joy!
+Not that our kids don’t give us joy!
 A hobby is something apart from our family that’s all our own.
 I started quilting when my daughter was a baby.
 I always wanted to make quilts, so one day I signed up for a class.
 Quilting gives me the time to focus on something that just for me.
-I have done less quilting recently, because blogging and food photography have become my new hobbies.
+I have done less quilting recently because blogging and food photography has become my new hobbies.
 My sister takes karate lessons, my neighbor is a photographer, my sister-in-law plays soccer.
 There are so many possibilities.

 Take a walk

 Walking is not only a way that I get in exercise it’s also a way for me to be alone.
 I usually walk around our neighborhood, so I am not far from home.
 The silence during my walk helps clear my head.
 I can think or not use my brain if I wish.

 I love to get pedicure, massages, facials, but these were all activities that I did every once in a while.
 They are luxuries that I have felt were not in our budget when we had daycare bills.
 My kids are older now so I decided recently that I am going to pamper myself.
 I now get a pedicure about every 4-6 weeks.
 The spa that I love in town has a re-book program.
 Basically the program allows you to may on $50 for a facial or massage that would normally cost almost double that.

 We can be our worst critics.
 I admit I often come myself to other mothers, other dietitians, other bloggers.
 Comparing would really stress me out.
 This is something that I recently added to my self care arsenal.
 I need to be me and be happy with me.
 You sort of need to pat yourself on the back and congratulate yourself for your accomplishments and not be jealous of what someone else is doing.